What is SEND?

 Talk to your child’s early years setting, school, GP or health visitor if you are worried about their development or behaviour.
 They will discuss any concerns you have, tell you what they think and explain to you what kind of support your child may need.
-There are also services which offer information, advice and support.

 SEND diagnosis and support

 If you’re finding the process of getting a diagnosis and accessing support for your child difficult, you’re not alone.
 It can be helpful to find out about the experience of people who have been in a similar situation.